The Archbold Community Library is now distributing at-home COVID-19 test kits. The tests are provided by the State of Ohio and are free to the public.

 Yes, according to the US FDA's December 16, 2020 news release, this test can be taken by anyone age 4 and up.
-For kids ages 4-14, an adult must collect the test sample.
-Patients 15 years and older are authorized to collect their own samples.
+For kids ages 4-14, an adult should collect the test sample.
+Those 15 years and older are encouraged to collect their own samples.

 Where did the Library get these tests?